ATNIO/white_paper/english/white_paper.md

 The AI marketplace is an user interface where consumers can see a vast range of services.
 You can test our current alpha demo [here](https://market-test.atnio.net/) and watch a demo video [here](https://www.youtube.com/watch?v=gsxSz9jfMd8)

 The API market is an opensource project.
-It will automatically generate the API description page for all the registered API Dbot in the market.
+It will **automatically generate the API description** page for all the registered API Dbot in the market.
 Since it's an open source project, anybody can decide to deploy a market, it will be possible to deploy an open market (anybody can access it) or a close market (you will need to be whitelisted in order to use services)

+Currently the market support swagger 2.0 specification. ![You can find a more detailed documentation here.][https://swagger.io/docs/specification/2-0/basic-structure/]

 ![](img/ai-market-flow.png)